carbon-language/carbon-lang/docs/design/expressions/member_access.md

 Note that because a type is a value, and a facet type is a type, these cases are overlapping and not entirely separable.

-If any of the above lookups ever looks for members of a type parameter, it should consider members of the facet type, treating the type parameter as an archetype.
+If any of the above lookups ever looks for members of a facet binding, it should consider members of the facet type, treating the facet binding as an archetype.

 **Note:** If lookup is performed into a type that involves a template parameter, the lookup will be performed both in the context of the template definition and